britram/taps-transports/draft-ietf-taps-transports.md

 Guidance on use of common APIs is provided in {{I-D.ietf-tsvwg-rfc5405bis}}.

 A UDP endpoint consists of a tuple of (IP address, port number).
-Demultiplexing using multiple abstract endpoints (sockets) on the same IP address is supported.
+De-multiplexing using multiple abstract endpoints (sockets) on the same IP address is supported.
 The same socket may be used by a single server to interact with multiple clients (note: this behavior differs from TCP, which uses a pair of tuples to identify a